electricjones/electricjones.github.io/_posts/2024-01-03-learning-out-loud.md

 ## My Learning Out Loud
 {: .article_subtitle }
-There are a number of projects that I will be "Planning Out Loud", namely [Scininja]() and [Kadoo]().
+There are a number of projects that I will be "Planning Out Loud".
+Just look for the "out-loud" tag.
 I will also be "Learning Out Load" a graduate-level introduction to Game Studies.
 In all cases, I will tag the posts with an "out-loud" tag as well as the topic, series, and type of post (lesson, resource, journal, etc).
 {: .article_paragraph }

 <br />